 Mission and Vision

-Our vision is to become the leading manufacturer of quality wines, spirits and soft drinks with a strong presence on the Croatian and foreign markets.
+Our vision is to become the leading manufacturer of quality wines with strong presence on the Croatian and foreign markets.
 At the same time, our goal is to become recognizable for our heritage and the Dalmatian philosophy of life so as to become the first choice for our customers.

-We want to become a locally relevant and contemporary manufacturer of wines, spirits and soft drinks.
+We want to become a locally relevant and contemporary manufacturer of wines.
 We will build our success on our experience and tradition, as well as innovations in the development of quality products.
 We will be a responsible partner to all participants in our chain of value.
 We will provide our buyers and consumers with products that combine the quality and best ingredients of Dalmatian origin, we will ensure our employees a stimulating working environment, our suppliers and business partners sustainable business models, and added value for our local community.

 Continuing a decades-long tradition, our top-quality Dalmatian drinks allow our customers to feel and experience the Dalmatian way of life and to learn to take joy in living in the moment.
 Constant investments in the development of our business create new value for all our stakeholders and the community we operate in.